pypa/abi3audit/README.md

 ```
 usage: abi3audit [-h] [--debug] [-v] [-R] [-o OUTPUT] SPEC [SPEC ...]

-Scans Python wheels for abi3 violations and inconsistencies
+Scans Python extensions for abi3 violations and inconsistencies

 positional arguments:
   SPEC                  the files or other dependency specs to scan